trafficlunar/blockmatic/generator/README.md

-# blockmatic/generator
+# @blockmatic/generator

-Collection of Python scripts to generate data for blockmatic.
+Collection of Node.JS scripts to generate data for blockmatic.